burningTyger/openshift_moodle/README.md

 The second cartridge is your database.

 ###Getting Moodle
-Now that you created your app with all the necessary cartridges you still need Moodle in your repository.
+Now that you created your app with all the necessary cartridges you need to get the Moodle repository.

+    git clone --origin upstream git://github.com/burningTyger/openshift_moodle.git moodle
     cd moodle

+Since you already removed the original repository you need to add your Openshift git repository again.
+To find out which url you have to use you can use your previous notes or find out again by typing:

+    rhc app show moodle

+Under `Git URL:` you will find the address you need:

-    git remote add upstream -m master git://github.com/burningTyger/openshift_moodle.git git pull upstream master
+    git remote add origin <the Openshift git url>

-These commands will add my openshift_moodle repository to your app and will then pull in everything from there to popuate your app repository with it.

-However, the `php` inside your repository which holds the Moodle submodule will be empty.
-Nothing to worry about.
-Since it is a submodule and you don't need to change anything inside that directory it will be fetched by Openshift during your next step.

 After this you have everything ready to push your newly created Moodle app to Openshift:

-    git push origin HEAD:master
+    git push -f origin HEAD:master

+You need the `-f` option because the new repository differs slightly from the original one created by Openshift.
+Further pushes should work without the `-f` option.

-It will take a while to upload the repository to Openshift and it takes quite some time to load the Moodle repository which is a submoduel inside your Openshift repository.
+It will take a while to upload the repository to Openshift and it takes quite some time to load the Moodle repository which is a submodule inside your Openshift repository.
 Once this is done you can head over to your new Moodle site: https://moodle-me.rhcloud.com (use your own domain here).

 You should now be able to install Moodle in your browser and set everything up according to your needs.